Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Michael Schaefer, MD, Cleveland Clinic’s Director of Musculoskeletal Physical Medicine and Rehabilitation — and an avid cyclist himself — offers his list of eight must-haves to help you suit up for safety and comfort from head to toe.
+Orthopaedic surgeon and sports medicine specialist Jessica Tomazic, MD, offers a list of must-haves to help you suit up for safety and comfort from head to toe.

-1. Helmet.
-This is the most important piece of gear for any cyclist.
-Get a bicycle helmet that fits well and replace it regularly — about every five years at least.
+That’s why a helmet is the most important piece of gear for any cyclist.
+Get a bicycle helmet that fits well and replace it regularly — about every five years.
 (Replace it right away if you experience a crash.)

 Advertisement